Westmount places

 Marty Rubin

-The area, originally part of several estates, featured prominently in the town’s park extension proposal whereby “Westmount will have one of the finest laid out parks in the continent”.
+The area, originally part of several estates, featured prominently in the town’s park extension proposal, whereby “Westmount will have one of the finest laid out parks on the continent”.

 We are all familiar with the expression “seeing through a different lens”.
 Let’s see how our perspective changes after taking a journey through the street’s past.

-The story begins in the early 1900s with Council taking out a $300,000 loan to procure five additional acres of new park property.
+The story begins in the early 1900s, when Council took out a $300,000 loan to acquire five additional acres of park property.
 Specifically, the area between Western Avenue (Boulevard de Maisonneuve) and Saint Catherine Street, the Glen Road, Lansdowne Avenue and the area bordering Elgin Avenue (Melville Avenue).

 ‘… Academy Road’s “backstory” is intertwined with the historical background covering the proposed expansion (and shrinkage) of today’s Westmount Park.’

-In addition, a proposed boulevard entrance to the park would connect from Saint Catherine street, giving a stately entrance to the park, and, as council described it, would increase the beautification of the city.
+In addition, a proposed boulevard entrance to the park would connect from Saint Catherine Street, providing a stately entrance to the park and, as the council described it, enhancing the city’s beauty.

 One week later, the Town made a counter-offer (later accepted) of 4 cents per superficial foot before sending the matter to the Parks Committee.